 A gracious thing happens when you remember well.

-The good memories are treasured and they come unexpectedly and make you smile.
+The good memories are treasured.
+They come unexpectedly and make you smile.
 Sometimes they bring tears but it’s the sweet, cleansing kind.

 The other memories….the painful ones and scary ones…..the lonely ones…….the dark ones……all of them can become a source of thankfulness and compassion.